 4 Areas of Self-Care to Create Holistic Wellness

-Like the terms detox, and mindfulness, self-care also has become a buzzword that people throw around when they talk about taking care of themselves.
+Like the terms detox and mindfulness, self-care has also become a buzzword that people throw around when discussing taking care of themselves.
 We see influencers getting mani/pedis and sharing that THIS is one of the 4 areas of self-care.
 It may be for that person as they work towards creating balanced health.

 This, however, gives the term self-care a theme of excess and indulgence.

 Self-care is so much broader than this, and it is often paired with wellness, as it should be.
-Adopting the 4 areas of self-care in day to day life, are meant to increase feelings of well being!
+Adopting the 4 areas of self-care in day-to-day life is meant to increase feelings of well-being!

 Defining Self Care

 Before Working on the 4 Areas of Self-Care, defining self-care is important!
-The practice of taking an active role in protecting one’s own well-being and happiness, especially during periods of stress.
+The practice of taking an active role in protecting one’s well-being and happiness, especially during periods of stress.
 It’s about taking care of yourself physically, mentally, and emotionally.
-Self-care requires us to act in an intentional manner, and make space for things that make us feel good, and whole, as a human.
+Self-care requires us to act in an intentional manner and make space for things that make us feel good and whole as a human.

-These practices are also there to keep you healthy, in body, mind and spirit.
-Holistic health practitioners work to keep all of these aspects forefront in their programs and consultations!
+These practices are also there to keep you healthy in body, mind, and spirit.
+Holistic health practitioners work to keep all of these aspects at the forefront of their programs and consultations!

 The History of Self-Care

 The concept of self-care has been around for centuries, outside of the 4 areas of self-care, although it has taken on different forms throughout history.
-In ancient Greece, for example, people would visit hot springs and take part in communal baths to promote physical health.
-In medieval Europe, people would take long walks in the countryside to promote creating balanced health both mentally and emotionally.
+In ancient Greece, for example, people would visit hot springs and participate in communal baths to promote physical health.
+In medieval Europe, people would take long walks in the countryside to promote creating balanced health, both mentally and emotionally.

-In the 1950’s, the medical community started focusing on ‘person centered care” where a focus was placed on the person/patient, so their individual needs could be placed front and center, and health decisions could be made with the individual at top of mind.
+In the 1950s, the medical community started focusing on ‘person-centered care,” where a focus was placed on the person/patient so their individual needs could be placed front and center, and health decisions could be made with the individual at the top of mind.

 Sounds a lot like what we do here!